 Each of the couple must say to the other, in the presence of the authorised celebrant and the witnesses, the words of the vows:

-“I call upon the persons here present to witness that I name take you name to be my lawful wedded wife (or husband)” (or words to that effect.)
+“I call upon the persons here present to witness that I name take you name to be my lawful wedded wife (or husband) (or spouse)”

 Q: I am getting married overseas.
 I just want a celebrant to register my marriage in Australia before I go.